rtgshv/linal101/README.md

 # linal101
-Linear Algebra cheat sheet based on MIT course in a form of Python Notebook
+Linear Algebra lecture notes, cheat sheets and Python implementation of certain calculations and algorithms.
+Based on MIT course.
+Presented in a form of Python Notebook.